 - Go into each folder and copy/paste the stuff you want to save onto your computer for safekeeping.

-This is a pretty handy thing to do even if you have other backup solutions at hand because there's no such thing as too many backups.
-If you want to retrieve it at a later date, then you'll need to get back on your PC.
+This is a pretty handy thing to do even if you use other backup solutions because there's no such thing as too many backups.
+If you want to retrieve it at a later date, then you'll need to get it plugged back into your PC.

 For photos, regaining access to images from your old phones is as simple as signing into Google and opening the Photos app.
-The phone will sync and eventually show all the backed up photos in the app.
-The good thing with Google Photos is that you can also view and download these photos from a computer by simply going to Google Photos.
+The phone will sync and eventually show all the backed-up photos in the app.
+The good thing with Google Photos is that you can also view and download these photos from a computer or other device by simply going to the Google Photos website.

 We know there are several other methods to backup your Android phone.
 If you only want to transfer data from one phone to another, you can also check this article.
 The ones listed above, however, are the easiest to do and will suffice for most people with Android phones.
-In case you were looking for a more comprehensive guide that addresses other ways to backup your phone, we will soon have a guide up for that as well.
+In case you were looking for a more comprehensive guide that addresses other ways to backup your phone, make sure to leave a note in the comments below!